srozange/gini/README.md

 An advice must be annotated with the @Advice annotation, it contains interception methods annotated with the @Around annotation.

 Target methods are defined with a joinpoint (field of the @Around annotation).
-A joinpoint is a regexp targeting method ids with form *package.class.method*.
+A joinpoint is a regexp with the following formalism : *package.class.method*.

 ```java
 package org.theglump.gini.bean;